microsoft/aed-content-nasa-su20/IntroToPython/1-Intro-InstallationModule/1-Introduction.md

 ## Prerequisites

-- A Windows, Mac or Linux computer
+- A Windows, Mac, or Linux computer
-- Knowledge of how to download programs from the internet
+- Knowledge of how to download programs from the Internet